Jindal Global Law School Admissions 2026

-CLAT 2026 Exam Pattern: The Consortium of National Law Universities (NLU) will prescribe the CLAT 2026 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
-Candidates must be thoroughly aware of the CLAT paper pattern 2026.
-The CLAT exam pattern 2026 will provide important details about the exam such as the type of questions, total number of questions, CLAT marks distribution, mode of exam, duration etc. In the CLAT paper pattern 2026, there will be a total of 120 multiple-choice questions spread over five sections.
-The CLAT subjects weightage will not spread uniformly across the five sections.
+The Consortium of National Law Universities (NLU) prescribed the CLAT 2027 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
+Candidates must be thoroughly aware of the CLAT paper pattern 2027.
+The CLAT exam pattern 2027 provides important details about the exam, such as the type of questions, total number of questions, CLAT exam marks distribution, mode of exam, duration, etc. In the CLAT paper pattern 2027, the CLAT total marks are calculated based on 120 multiple-choice questions.
+The CLAT subjects weightage will not be spread uniformly across the five sections.
 The CLAT PG exam comprises 120 objective-type questions.
-Until the authority announces any changes in the CLAT 2026 pattern it will remain consistent with the previous year's CLAT format.
+Until the authority announces any changes in the CLAT 2027 pattern, it will remain consistent with the previous year's CLAT format.

-The Common Law Admission Test is conducted for admissions at 24 participating NLUs and 60+ affiliated law schools into the 5-year LLB programme.
-CLAT 2026 will be conducted in the first week of December 2025 in offline mode, pen and paper-based mode.
-Read the complete article to get complete details of the exam pattern of CLAT 2026, section-wise marks, CLAT exam format, and other important details.
+The Common Law Admission Test is conducted for admissions at 26 participating NLUs and 60+ affiliated law schools into the 5-year LLB programme.
+CLAT 2027 will be conducted in offline mode, pen and paper-based mode.
+Read the complete article to get complete details of the exam pattern of CLAT 2027 CLAT section-wise marks, CLAT exam format, and other important details.

 Here are some important points related to the CLAT paper pattern: